jumpinjackie/fdo/CMake__README.txt

 	- SQLITE - Sqlite 3
 	- BOOST - Boost libraries
 	- POSTGRESQL - postgresql ( for PostGis provider )
+	If you desire buils all third party dependencies, use:
+	-DALL_DEPENDENCIES=TRUE

 IV.
 Compiling Providers
 	Providers can be called directly from cmake commandline, no need to compile separated anymore if you